 For a spectacular panorama of the city climb Arthur’s Seat.
 On the way to the summit you can take in a picturesque ruin and a lovely duck pond.
 If your idea of a good view is a beautiful painting or sculpture then you won’t be disappointed either.
 Edinburgh has three world class galleries and all are free to peruse and enjoy.

 During the Edinburgh Festival you will also find a selection of free shows and a host of street performances, as well as an infectious and lively atmosphere to brighten even the dullest day.
-A fun day out in Scotland’s capital doesn’t have to cost you anything.
+A fun day out in Scotland’s capital doesn’t have to cost you a thing.